PrestigeBR/AINodeGraph/README.md

 ```

 ## How to use AI Node Graph

+Add ImNodes start/destroy context functions to the same place where you have ImGui start/destroy context functions.

 Initialize a new AINodeGraph instance somewhere, and run ```cpp DrawAIGraph();``` in a Tick/Update function.